 And the originators will gather, however big this all gets.
-The forefathers of le sape américain displaying their stylings before the masses—under the lights, a national audience, a new tradition forged from humble beginnings.
+The forefathers of la sape américain displaying their stylings before the masses—under the lights, a national audience, a new tradition forged from humble beginnings.

-The baseball sape festival.
+The baseball Sape Festival.

 The first day of All-Star weekend.